If you’ve come across a snake recently, you reacted in one of two ways:

 In the light of this, we employ you to embrace all the facts and treat all of them as equal in every regard.

 So, what are the most amazing facts about these unique species of belly crawlers?

 15. A Snake Can Swallow Something 100% Bigger Than Its Own Head!

-Surviving in the wild is serious business: there aren’t any rules of engagement and generally, almost every living thing there is on the menu of one or more (other) living things.
+Surviving in the wild is serious business: there aren’t any rules of engagement and generally, almost every living thing is on the menu of one or more (other) living things.

 This is a scary situation – one that leads to both surprises and a healthy balancing of the ecosystem.

 For snakes, they’ve adapted very nicely to swallow and digest for meal, prey 100% bigger than their heads – with such grace and majesty that (if not for its graphic nature) would be quite interesting to watch.